 Your doctor will discuss any relevant surgical techniques or equipment in your appointment.

-Paragraph: Pioneers Advanced Orthopedics surgical team uses this new, cutting-edge technology for knee and hip replacements.
+Pioneers Advanced Orthopedics surgical team uses this new, cutting-edge technology for knee replacements.
 The Mako Robotic-Arm facilitates ideal implant sizing and positioning that can result in a more natural feeling joint following surgery and more rapid recovery than traditional joint replacement surgery.
-This machine allows Dr. Kevin Borchard and Dr. Dan Ward to fully leverage their training to perform joint replacement surgery much more precisely while reducing risks and provides each patient with a highly precise and personalized surgical experience.
+This machine allows our surgeons to fully leverage their training to perform joint replacement surgery much more precisely while reducing risks and provides each patient with a highly precise and personalized surgical experience.

-The Mako Robotic-Arm Assisted Surgery System transforms the way knee and hip replacements are performed.
-Through CT-based 3D modeling of bone anatomy, our surgeons use the Mako System to precisely identify the implant size, orientation, and alignment based on each patient’s unique anatomy.
+The Mako system transforms the way knee and hip replacements are performed.
+Through CT-based 3D modeling of bone anatomy, surgeons use the Mako System to precisely identify the implant size, orientation, and alignment based on each patient’s unique anatomy.
+The Mako System offers these potential benefits: smaller incision and less scarring; reduced risk of infection; minimal hospitalization, more rapid recovery; less risk of implant dislocation, loosening and mechanical problems and reduced need for future revision surgery.

 It is important to note that the Mako Robotic-Arm doesn’t replace our surgeons; it simply allows them to fully leverage their training to perform joint replacement surgery much more precisely while reducing risks.
 Mako puts information at our surgeon’s fingertips that they’ve never had access to before, enabling them to have a more predictable surgical experience.